NOT YET COMPLETED

 Southern exposures (aspect) generally have lighter fuels (grasses) and are usually warmer.
 Fires will travel rapidly on south aspects - but often slowing down considerably once the fire reaches the crest or shadow line of the forest.
 Northern exposures generally have greener fuels and are somewhat cooler andretain the moisture longer.
 Fires are often not as intense on the north side.

-Section 5 - Fire Rank System
+Lesson 5 - Fire Rank System / In British Columbia, Canada

 fire rank system enables the fire fighter to better understand the fire